gennadytsoy/genaibootcamp2025/sentence-constructor-kr/readme.md

 # General Information
-This is a Korean Language Sentence Constructor (KLSC).
+This is a conversational Korean Language Sentence Constructor (KLSC).

 The optimal person for the KLSC would be a beginner level individual (student) who is can read Korean, but still doesn't have enough vocabulary or understanding of tenses and particles to form a complete sentence.